DallasUrbanists/dallasurbanists.com/_authors/bywayofdallas.md

 ---
 name: bywayofdallas
-display_name: By Way of Dallas
+display_name: By Way of Dallas Podcast
 email: podcast@thisdallaslife.com
 photo: /assets/cover_images/bwod-podcast-logo.png
 ---
-Podcast about transportation, mobility, and how the way we move affects the way we live.
+(INACTIVE) Podcast about transportation, mobility, and how the way we move affects the way we live.